Mcostalonga/Emulsion_Image_Processing/README.md

 To achieve all results commented above I used the OpenCV, NumPy, Math, Time, Matplotlib and Xlsxwriter modules.

 ## Future goals
-- Use Machine Learning to identify and measure droplets
+- Use AI to identify and measure droplets